bloominstituteoftechnology/Precourse/Lesson2-Intro-to-JS/README.md

     console.log(product) //undefined
 ```

 If we tried to console.log something that we declared inside of the function it would return undefined because we do not have access to it outside of the function.
 This is called scope.
-The only way to access somehting inside of the function is to return it.
+The only way to access something inside of the function is to return it.

 We can also set variables to equal what a function returns.